lzwjava/blog-source/_posts/2021-03-15-feynman-en.md

 ---
 layout: post
-title: "mathjax2mobi: Converting HTML with MathJax Equations for eBooks"
+title: "mathjax2mobi: Converting MathJax HTML for eBooks"
 ---

 *This blog post was translated by ChatGPT.*